oddjobs-maple/odd_job_guides/introduction-to-odd-jobs/README.md

 Islanders, like most characters, leave the Training Camp.
 But they never leave Maple Island!
 As a result, they are necessarily permabeginners, and they have a very limited set of monsters that they can fight.
+DEX is perhaps the most important stat for islanders, as it improves their minimum damage per hit, thus bringing them closer to one-shotting the monsters of Maple Island.

 Because Maple Island is totally isolated from the rest of the Maple World, islanders have a very unique set of equipment & scrolls that they can use.
 As a